tgamet42/TG-react-refresher/README.md

 Errors may indicate missing node_modules directories for node.js to run correctly.

-The front-end need "npm install express" and "npm install react-scripts" The back-end needs "npm install express" and "npm install mongodb" Issues can often be resolved with an "npm update" to update the node_modules content in my-blog and my-blog-backend.
+The frontend needs "npm install express" and "npm install react-scripts" The backend needs "npm install express" and "npm install mongodb" Issues can often be resolved with an "npm update" to update the node_modules content in my-blog and my-blog-backend.
 If an update fails, a clean start is more likely to work than npm audit, however, you can try both.
 A clean rebuild works as follows